P-p-H-d/mlib/README.md

 > Note: M*LIB macros are in upper cases and look like macros, normal functions are in lower cases.

+You have just seen a new word you don't know: `LIST_OPLIST`

+### Your first oplist

-Here is another example with a complete type (with proper initialization & clear function) by using the [GMP](https://gmplib.org/) library:
+What is an oplist?
+To understand what it is, let's another example with a more complete type (with proper initialization & clear function) by using the [GMP](https://gmplib.org/) library:

 ```C
 #include <stdio.h>